oxidizing/sihl/README.md

 Sihl is a high-level application framework that can (and is) used for web development.
 It provides a set of composable building blocks and recipes that allow you to develop (web) apps quickly and maintanable at the same time.
 It relies heavily on OCaml, its module and static type system and on functional programming to make development fun and safe.

-In order to get an idea of the responsibility Sihl claims, here is a non-exhaustive list of features:

-* Database migrations, connection pooling and transaction handling
-* Web (routes, middlewares, web server)
-* User management
-* Sessions
-* Random bytes
-* Tokens, JWT
-* Templating
-* Custom CLI commands
-* Authorization
-* Authentication
-* Testing
-* HTTP Query Language
-* Logging
-* Email
-* Job queue
-* Scheduler
-* Block Storage

-### But why?
+Things like database migrations, HTTP routing, user management, sessions, logging, emailing, job queues and schedules are topics that Sihl takes care of.

+### Why another web framework?

 Because all other framework didn't grow here.

-On a more serious note, an evaluation of languages and tools lead us to build the 5th iteration using OCaml.
-We believe OCaml and Reason are very nice hosts, even though their house of web development is currently small.
+On a more serious note, originally we wanted to collect a set of services, libraries, best practices and architecture to quickly and sustainably spin-off our tools and product.
+An evaluation of languages and tools lead us to build the 5th iteration of what became Sihl using OCaml.
+We believe OCaml is a phenomenal host, even though its house of web development is small at the moment.

-Some of the reasons Sihl uses OCaml:

-* OCaml runs fast (not Rust fast, but maybe something like Go fast)
+Sihl is built on OCaml because OCaml...

+* ...runs fast
-* OCaml compiles *really* fast (Go fast)
+* ...compiles *really* fast
-* OCaml is portable (and treats Linux as first class citizen)
+* ...is portable and works well on Linux
-* OCaml's type system is powerful but the language is surprisingly simple
-* OCaml is strict but not pure
+* ...is strict but not pure
+* ...is fun to use

-And the final and most important one:

-* OCaml's module system allows Sihl's modularity and strong compile-time guarantees
+But the final and most important reason is the module system, which gives Sihl its modularity and strong compile-time guarantees about a project setup.

 Sihl uses OCaml modules for statically typed dependency injection.
-The goal is that if your app compiles, it is wired up correctly.
+If your app compiles, the dependencies are wired up correctly.
+You can not use what is not there.

-You can read the [concepts](#concepts) for more information.
+You can read the [concepts](#concepts) to learn more about it.

 ## Getting Started

-Following are the steps to quickly get started.
+Following are the steps to quickly get started with a minimal running web server.

 ### Prerequisites